Tuesday, October 30, 2018

 Aesthetics

 Graphically, we have a homebrew Dungeon Master wannabe.
-It's actually pretty good and I believe the funky images taken from Deltronics' Fantasy Graphic Disk are quite well-drawn and often humorous.
-However, I was gobsmacked when the zombie appeared to eat my brain because I think this is superb pixel art.
+To be honest, it's actually pretty good and I believe the funky images taken from Deltronics' Fantasy Graphic Disk are quite well-drawn and often humorous.
+However, I was gobsmacked when the zombie appeared to eat my brain - an intense moment lol.
+Yes, I think this game has superb pixel art.

 Sadly, there's no atmospheric background tune but at least the sound effects are all made from samples.
-These certainly help to enhance the game's humorous nature: footsteps, knocking doors, groans and the clang of metal, are all good.
+These help to enhance the game's humorous nature: footsteps, knocking doors, groans and the clang of metal, are all good.
 But it's the horrifying screams that are amazing and really makes me chuckle.
+I love the effort that's gone into this!!

 We always seem to meet the same type of monster down in a dungeon.
 Which is great stuff...